A classic novel about the golden age of film.

 It is based on Isherwood's experience of co-writing the 1934 Berthold Viertel film Little Friend.

-'A deliberate historical parable.
-Prater Violet resembles episodes in Goodbye to Berlin and keeps up the same high level of excellence' - Edmund Wilson
+"A deliberate historical parable.
+Prater Violet resembles the episodes in Goodbye to Berlin and keeps up the same high level of excellence."
+Edmund Wilson

 Format & Editions